What You’ll Learn 💾

 Exporting to Dewesoft DXD format for cutting files

-The function to export data files to a new Dewesoft DXD data file is primarly used to cut the files into smaller chunks if needed.
+The function to export data files to a new Dewesoft DXD data file is primarily used to cut files into smaller chunks if needed.

 The following options are available: